JoeyLeoBen/Intel_Website_Review_NLP_Analysis/README.md

 ### **Key Findings**

 - The model demonstrated solid generalization performance, achieving a weighted F1 score of 0.74 on the k-fold training data and 0.76 on unseen test data, indicating effective predictive capability beyond the training set.
+The model may be improved by implimienting methods such as:

+  - **Bagging (Bootstrap Aggregating)**
+  Trains multiple models on different random subsets of the data (with replacement) and averages their predictions to reduce variance.

+  - **Boosting**
+  Builds models sequentially, where each new model corrects errors of the previous ones.
+Combines weak learners into a strong learner.

+  - **Stacking**
+  Combines predictions from multiple base models using a meta-model that learns how to best blend their outputs.

+  - **Blending**
+  Similar to stacking but uses a holdout validation set instead of cross-validation for training the meta-model.

 - Once finalized, the model's F1 score significantly improves, as it leverages the full vocabulary.
 This suggests that incorporating additional data will further enhance its predictive performance.